japsuchiha/blog/kafka.md

 May 31, 2020

 ### Streaming
-To understand how kafka lets first understand what is meant by streaming, because kafka is basically a distributed *streaming* platform.
+To understand how kafka works lets first understand what is meant by streaming, because kafka is basically a distributed *streaming* platform.

 ![streaming](./bog_assets/streaming.jpg)